srl-labs/containerlab/docs/manual/nodes.md

 ```

 ### network-mode

 By default containerlab nodes use bridge-mode driver - nodes are created with their first interface connected to a docker network (management network).

-It is possible to override this behavior and set the network mode to the value of `host`.
+It is possible to change this behavior using `network-mode` property of a node.

+#### host mode

+The `network-mode` configuration option set to `host` will launch the node in the [host networking mode](https://docs.docker.com/network/host/).

 ```yaml
 # example node definition with host networking mode